2016-10-28

 catsChaseKrogs

-I am not recommending numbers and special characters because they increase the password's entropy (available characters).
-The real reason is because most sites require them, so you have to use them.
+I am not recommending numbers and special characters because they increase the password's entropy (complexity).
+The real reason is because they are always required by their password rules -- so you have to use them.
 Since you must, adding special characters is an easy way to increase the length.

 Here is the trick - A Scheme: